Course Outline

 • Implementing firewalls and VPNs for government networks

-• Network segmentation and zero-trust architecture for government systems
+• Network segmentation and zero-trust architecture for enhanced security in government operations

-• Best practices for network security in government environments
+• Best practices for network security in government agencies

 Understanding Data Security

-• Types of data: Structured vs. Unstructured data in government contexts
+• Types of data: Structured vs. Unstructured, with a focus on government data

-• Data classification and governance for government agencies
+• Data classification and governance for government information

 Introduction to Encryption

-• Basics of encryption: Symmetric vs. Asymmetric encryption for government data
+• Basics of encryption: Symmetric vs. Asymmetric, relevant for government communications

-• SSL/TLS and Public Key Infrastructure (PKI) for government communications
+• SSL/TLS and Public Key Infrastructure (PKI) in the context of government security

-• Data encryption best practices for government systems
+• Data encryption best practices for government data protection

 Protecting Sensitive Data